sergiogmad/process-quality-writing/README.md

 Kaggle competition where the goal was to predict overall writing quality based on large dataset of

 keystroke logs that had captured writing process features.

+The sole purpose of this project was to experiment, learn and practice.